 Learners need to be considered holistically in order for their inherent openness and curiosity to emerge.
 Being conscious of how someone is naturally wired and what their specific needs are, a container of trust and understanding develops for the learner.
 They feel seen, become inspired, and relax enough to explore.
 Before long, they have cultivated a love of learning, positive self-motivation, and a sense of personal responsibility.
 Paired with the right support, this is how true and lasting learning takes place.

 Meerkat Academics offers online conscious tutoring and coaching, with specialized areas of expertise in:

 + Emotional Wellness

-I work with middle school, high school, university students, and professionals around the country and internationally via remote online meetings.
+I work with middle school, high school, university students, and professionals nationally and internationally via remote online meetings.

 The Meerkat Method:

 3 dimensions for working with students holistically and consciously:

 1 - KNOWING the student is the first step in order to create personalized plans for achieving each student's goals.

 2 - GROWING skillsets is achieved through progress assessment, project management, and metrics analysis.
 I impart not only the knowledge, but the methods for learning and growth.

 3 - SUPPORTING each student's overall well-being to enhance their ability to be engaged life-long learners.